ttktjmt/ttktjmt.com/docs/docs/blog/posts/myochallenge2024/comprehensive-guide.md

 ## :trophy: **Understand MyoChallenge 2024**

-MyoChallenge 2024 is a competition held as part of the [NeurIPS 2024](https://neurips.cc/Conferences/2024){:target="_blank"}, focusing on advancing physiological dexterity and agility in bionic humans.
+MyoChallenge 2024 is a competition held as part of [NeurIPS 2024](https://neurips.cc/Conferences/2024){:target="_blank"}, focusing on advancing physiological dexterity and agility in bionic humans.

 ### **Tasks**